-- Structured note taking; and
+- Structured note taking

-- Cumulative quizzing.
+- Cumulative quizzing

 The Science Self-Testing Toolkit aims to increase the amount of pupil self-testing in Key Stage 4 science study.

-EEF and Wellcome are interested in funding a pilot study of the Science Self-Testing Toolkit.
-The programme at the classroom level is fully developed, but has not yet been tried in schools outside of those that the development team work at.
-The training for other schools has never been implemented and it will be important to see if it is sufficient to enable other schools to adopt the approaches.
+This project is jointly funded by the Wellcome Trust as part of our Improving Science Education Round.
+The pilot of SSTT was funded because the programme at the classroom level is fully developed, but has not yet been tried in schools outside of those that the development teams work at.
+The training for other schools has never been implemented, and it was be important to see if it was sufficient to enable other schools to adopt the approaches.

 Students responded well to the intervention, but some strategies were perceived as more effective and enjoyable than others.
 Students with higher self-efficacy had a more positive experience than students with lower science self-efficacy.
 Some strategies in the SSTT are close to usual practice (flash card revision).
 Heads of science and science teachers responded well to the intervention, both in terms of attitudes and behaviours.
 Support activities were faithfully implemented and the cost of SSTT is low.

 Despite the above-mentioned strengths, further consideration must be given to a few issues to make a trial feasible, as the conditions of implementation were more favourable than what they would be in a trial.
 These issues include: the innovativeness of the intervention, clarity over the target year group and duration of the programme , the frequency and use of the SSTT, and the responsiveness of schools and teachers to the evaluation.

 The EEF has no plans for a further trial of the SSTT.